johnpuddephatt/happen/_posts/2020-04-23-how-to-look-great-on-zoom-even-if-you-re-not-being-filmed.md

 As a creative video agency, we’ve been asked by a lot of our clients for a simple, illustrated guide to looking great on Zoom.
 It isn’t difficult: a laptop, quiet space, pile of books and window is all you need.
 So here is a guide for you, your colleagues and team.
 We hope it is helpful.

-Happen may use the information you provide to us to contact you.
+Happen may use the information you provide to contact you.